Cincinnati Nursing Home Abuse Lawyer

-At Slater & Zurz, our Cincinnati nursing home abuse Lawyers are tough advocates for victims of elder abuse and their families.
+At Slater & Zurz, our Cincinnati nursing home abuse lawyers are tough advocates for victims of elder abuse and their families.
 If you or your loved one has been the victim of nursing home abuse and neglect, we urge you to schedule a free, no-obligation consultation with our firm.
-Our qualified Cincinnati elder abuse lawyers will work diligently to investigate the circumstances surrounding the abuse, hold responsible parties accountable, and recover maximum compensation for your losses.
+Our qualified Cincinnati nursing home abuse attorneys will work diligently to investigate the abuse’s circumstances, hold responsible parties accountable, and recover maximum compensation for your losses.

 The Rights of Ohio Nursing Home Residents